KPNW-FM

-KPNW-FM (98.9 MHz "98.9 KPNW") is a commercial radio station in Seattle, Washington.
-The station is owned by Hubbard Broadcasting and airs an adult album alternative radio format.
-Hubbard also owns four other radio stations in the Seattle metropolitan area.
-The studios and offices are located at Newport Corporate Center on 131st Avenue SE in Bellevue.
+KPNW-FM (98.9 MHz "98.9 The Bull") is a commercial radio station in Seattle, Washington.
+The station is owned by Hubbard Broadcasting and airs a country music radio format.
+The station's studios and offices are located at Newport Corporate Center on 131st Avenue SE in Bellevue.

 KPNW-FM's effective radiated power (ERP) is 63,900 watts (68,000 with beam tilt).
-The transmitter is located in Issaquah on Tiger Mountain.
+Its transmitter is located in Issaquah on Tiger Mountain.
 KPNW-FM broadcasts in the HD Radio format.
-Its HD-2 subchannel carries a sports gambling format, and its HD-3 subchannel simulcasts sister station KKNW.

 History

-Early years (1958-1972)
+Early years (1958–1972)

 In May 1958, the station first signed on as KMCS, owned by Market-Casters, Inc. (hence the call sign).
 It was then locally owned by former executives with Crown Broadcasting (later to be known as the King Broadcasting Company).

-KMCS played popular music and was powered at 10,500 watts, a fraction of its current output.
+KMCS played popular music and had an effective radiated power of 10,500 watts.
 From the late 1960s into the late 1980s, the station operated a sub-carrier 67 kHz subsidiary communications authority (SCA), which transmitted music and point of sale commercials to subscribing restaurants and stores in the Puget Sound area, not available on regular FM receivers.
 The station switched its call letters to KBBX in 1966.

-Easy listening (1972-1983)
+Easy listening (1972–1983)

 KBBX began airing the syndicated easy listening "Music Only For A Woman" format in 1972, supplied by TM.
 The station also increased its power to 35,000 watts, covering Seattle, Tacoma and adjoining communities.
 The call letters changed to KEZX.
 The station's slogan was "Oceans of Beautiful Music".

 The SCA was part of the reason that Roy H. Park, owner of Park Broadcasting, purchased the station in late 1975.
 At the time, Park was one of the largest broadcast companies in the U.S., with many of its stations also airing beautiful music, including WPAT-WPAT-FM in the New York metropolitan area.
 KEZX increased its power to 100,000 watts in early 1977.
 Prior to Park's ownership, the station was using the Bellevue-based BPI syndicated beautiful music service.
 Then, in the spring of 1976, Park made an agreement with Darrel Peters of the "FM 100 Plan" from WLOO in Chicago to go with his beautiful music format.
 Locally originated programming would return in 1980.

-Adult alternative (1983-1990)
+Adult alternative (1983–1990)

 By the early 1980s, the easy listening format was beginning to age.
 In 1983, KEZX flipped to a mix of soft adult contemporary, "West Coast" singer-songwriter music, album oriented rock, and jazz music, a forerunner to today's adult album alternative (AAA) format.

-Soft adult contemporary (1990-1993)
+Soft adult contemporary (1990–1993)

 KEZX remained as a AAA station until October 15, 1990, when it reverted to soft AC.